AWS News Blog

 Let’s Deploy an App

 As usual, I like to show you how it works.
 I am using a demo banking application.
 The application has been replatformed and is available as two .zip files.
 The first one contains the application binaries, and the second one the data files.
 I uploaded the content of these zipped files to an Amazon Simple Storage Service (Amazon S3) bucket.
-As part of the prerequisites, I also created a PostgreSQL Aurora database, stored its username and password in AWS Secrets Manager, and I created an encryption key in AWS Key Management Service (KMS).
+As part of the prerequisites, I also created a PostgreSQL Aurora database, stored its username and password in AWS Secrets Manager, and I created an encryption key in AWS Key Management Service (AWS KMS).

 Create an Environment